anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 Had any of our assertions in this test failed, we would see the failed assertions as well as the expected output and the output we received from our function.

 !!! note
-    It's important to test for the variety of inputs and expected outputs that we outlined [above](#how-should-we-test) and to never assume that a test is trivial.
+    It's important to test for the variety of inputs and expected outputs that we outlined [above](#how-should-we-test) and to **never assume that a test is trivial**.
 In our example above, it's important that we test for both "apple" and "Apple" in the event that our function didn't account for casing!

 ### Classes